 Instructions

 - Slice your tomatoes and place on a baking pan with parchment paper.
-Dress generously with Extra Virgin Olive oil, salt and Pepper
+Dress generously with Extra Virgin Olive oil, salt and Pepper.
+Roast tomatoes for 20 minutes in the oven.
+You can also roast your tomatoes in the pan right on the grill and cut the time down to 10 minutes

 - Slice your sourdough bread and butter one side of each of the bread.
 In a frying pan on the stove melt 1 tablespoon of butter on medium heat.